Analysis | Parsing Trump’s baffling, head-slapping comments on mask-wearing

 Instead, Trump pointed to another group: “Waiters.”

-“They come over and they serve you and have a mask,” Trump said.
+“They come over and they serve you, and they have a mask,” Trump said.
 “And I saw it the other day where they were serving me.
 And they’re playing with the mask— I’m not blaming them.
-I would just say what happens.
-They’re playing with a mask.
-And so the mask is over and they’re touching it and then they’re touching the plate.
+I’m just saying what happens.
+They’re playing with the mask.
+So the mask is over, and they’re touching it, and then they’re touching the plate.
 That can’t be good.”

 As Trump has known since late January, a primary method of transmission for the virus is through the air.
 A waiter touching a plate with a bare hand is indeed not ideal, which is why waiters are generally instructed to wear gloves.
 But it’s hard to see how touching a mask and then a plate would be more risky than a waiter not wearing a mask at all, particular at an indoor dining establishment.